 We also recommend covering the fees for these ACH payments, at least at the start.
 Most JobNimbus users who are accepting payments are having greater success collecting full payment faster by choosing to waive the fee for their customers.

-For more information on the fees associated with ACH / E-Check and Debit / Credit Card Payments, visit our article on WePay.
+For more information on the fees associated with ACH / E-Check and Debit / Credit Card Payments, visit the section in this article on Transaction Fees.

 To just accept ACH / E-Check payments: